Pokerole-Software-Development/foundry-pokerole/README.md

 Work-in-progress [FoundryVTT](https://foundryvtt.com/) system for [Pokérole](https://www.pokeroleproject.com/). **Note that this system is in early development, using it in actual games is not recommended as features are missing and non-backwards compatible changes to data will occur.**

 Partially based on [Boilerplate](https://gitlab.com/asacolips-projects/foundry-mods/boilerplate) and [dnd5e](https://github.com/foundryvtt/dnd5e).
+Powered by [Pokerole-Data](https://github.com/Willowlark/Pokerole-Data).

 ## Usage